abraunegg/onedrive/docs/client-architecture.md

-# OneDrive Client for Linux Client Architecture
+# OneDrive Client for Linux Application Architecture

 ## How does the client work at a high level?